Online MSN/MBA Dual Degree Programs – Nursing & Business

 - Expected Time to Completion: 24 to 36 months

 Kent State University offers an online master of science in nursing and master of business administration dual degree program.
-The program combines knowledge of nursing with practical management skills, making it ideal for nurses seeking executive roles in healthcare organizations.
+The program combines nursing knowledge with practical management skills, making it ideal for nurses seeking executive roles in healthcare organizations.

-The 64-credit-hour program helps students develop leadership skills, along with boosting their knowledge of nursing.
-The coursework includes instruction in the theoretical basis for nursing practice, leadership in nursing and healthcare management, healthcare organization structure and behavior, health policy and advanced nursing practice, nursing and healthcare management, and the economics of healthcare.
+The 64-credit-hour program helps students develop leadership skills and boost their knowledge of nursing.
+The coursework includes instruction in the theoretical basis for nursing practice, leadership in nursing and healthcare management, healthcare organization structure and behavior, health policy and advanced nursing practice, nursing and healthcare management, and healthcare economics.

 - Location: Kent, Ohio